hooyuser/blender_sdf_node_addon/README.md

 SDF refers to signed distance field.
 You may find lots of impressive content to do with SDF on this website https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm.

+This addon is still work-in-progress.
+Though the SDF rendering node system is relatively stable, physics simulation may crash your Blender.
+Since the release version of this addon is targeted on Blender 3.0, I'm not sure whether it can function correctly on Blender 2.9x.

+## Download
+- Addons for Blender 3.0
-Since this addon is still work-in-progress and has no official releases, you can only go for it by manual installation.
-For now you have to install another blender addon [taichi-blend](https://github.com/taichi-dev/taichi_blend) firstly.
-Then just copy the `sdf_node_addon` folder to your blender's `scripts/addons` folder directly.
+  - Download the [master branch](https://github.com/hooyuser/blender_sdf_node_addon/archive/refs/heads/master.zip) and then copy the `sdf_node_addon` folder to your Blender's `/scripts/addons/` folder directly.
+  - Download the [pre-release](https://github.com/hooyuser/blender_sdf_node_addon/releases/download/0.0.3/sdf_node_addon_beta_0.0.3.zip) and install it like any other addons for Blender.
+- Addons for Blender 2.92
+  - Download the [blender2.92 branch](https://github.com/hooyuser/blender_sdf_node_addon/archive/refs/heads/blender2.92.zip).
+This branch will not get updated anymore.

 ## Features
 - SDF Rendering